JTuratkhan/Data_Engineering-week5-miniproject5/README.md

 ***When run the Python script, you're going to see some results of operations like insertion, update and delete of the data.

-# For the deliverables, please see the uploaded screenshot of the output called "deliverable.jpeg"
+# For the deliverables, please see the uploaded screenshot of the output called "deliverable.png"